sogajeffrey/sogajeffrey/README.md

 Welcome to my Github!

-I currently work at Zoom as a Lead Security DevOps Engineer
+I currently work at Zoom as a Security DevOps Manager